safe, sound and

 Click below for details on our standard CD and IRA options.

-- Promotional APY applies to new certificates of deposit opened with funds coming from a source other than Univest Bank and Trust Co. or one of its affiliates.
+- Promotional APY applies to new CD or IRA opened with funds coming from a source other than Univest Bank and Trust Co. or one of its affiliates.
 Promotional offer is subject to change without notice.
-Does not apply to IRAs or public funds certificates of deposit.
+Does not apply to public funds certificates of deposit.
 At maturity, the 7 month term will renew to a 182-day term, the 13 month term will renew to a 12 month term, the 25 month term will renew to a 24 month term, and the 59 month term will renew to a 60 month term at the then-current rates.